-However movement is defined, say Remerge,2 to evaluate the truth of (4), we must find a reliable way to detect all and only Remerge cases.
+However movement is defined, say Remerge, 2 to evaluate the truth of (4), we must find a reliable way to detect all and only Remerge cases.

-One property of movement is Displaced interpretation, aka Reconstruction / Connectivity, namely the possibility in an α/β dependency for α to semantically behave as if it was structurally located where β is.
-This property is reliable.
+One reliable property of movement is Displaced interpretation, aka Reconstruction / Connectivity, namely the possibility in an α/β dependency for α to semantically behave as if it was structurally located where β is.
 Why?